IN/FIDELITY

 Technically, I should have been over twenty when I graduated, but I was younger.
 Naturally, the school was concerned about my eligibility for the draft, since I appeared old enough.
 They told me, “We can submit a postponement notice if you want to delay it, or you can file a petition yourself if you wish to volunteer.”
 Still, the ward office never contacted me.
 Had anyone discovered that I had lied about my age, the truth might have come out and my certificate corrected.
 But despite my worries, I never heard a word from them.
 It was a relaxed era—one in which your actual age mattered less than your abilities.
 In other words, it was a time when the boldness of youth still had room to flourish.

 I spent eight years in primary school—four at Neribei and four at Shitaya.
 By the time I reached the age when young people were expected to choose a path in life, my future was already decided.
-I never struggled with career choices because I was born into the tradition that the eldest son would inherit the family trade.
+I never struggled with career choices because it was the family tradition that the eldest son would inherit the family trade.
 From childhood, it was understood that I would become a sculptor.
 Like everyone around me, I accepted this as natural.

 “Everything is yours, even the ashes beneath the stove.
 In return, you must carry on the family work.”
 In short, my father imposed the old tradition on me as the eldest son and heir.

 My favorite subject was optics.
 I loved tinkering with glasses, lenses, and similar tools, and I was quite skilled at making microscopes.
 For some time, I considered applying to a science program at university.
 But as the years passed, I abandoned that idea, knowing I was destined to be a sculptor.
-Besides, I was raised in an environment where pursuing studies unrelated to the family business was unthinkable.
-Eventually, I accepted my path and had no doubts about it.
-Still, there were moments when I felt confined by that choice.
-Fortunately, I genuinely enjoyed sculpting, and it quickly became a passion.
+Still, I was raised in an environment where pursuing studies unrelated to the family business was unthinkable.
+I gradually accepted my path and had no doubts about it, though there were moments when I felt confined by that choice.
+Sculpting, however, quickly became a genuine passion.
 In the end, I followed in my father’s footsteps with ease.

 As a child, I was drawn to literature—a trait I inherited from my mother’s side of the family.
 My father, however, despised it.
 He was a proud artisan and would say, “Artisans don’t need reading and writing; it only gets in the way.”
 He truly disliked my love of books.
 He believed that people who became absorbed in reading would neglect their work.
 While he allowed me to read tales like The Legend of the Eight Samurai (Satomi Hakkenden), he strictly forbade serious literature.
 In a Hokusai-illustrated edition of this tale, my favorite part was the story of Inuyama Dōsetsu.
 I read it word for word until I could recite it from memory.
 I vividly remember how thrilled I was, especially since the story unfolded across the familiar landscape of the Kantō region.
 I believed it was true.